 Programme & Abstracts

-The rates for the conference are as follows:
+The rates for the conference were as follows:

 - On campus – Full (120 GBP)